srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 6: June 23, 2018
+1. Solved stack sorting: Sort the given stack in ascending order without using any other data-structure except using one additional stack.

 ## Day 5: June 22, 2018
 1. Solved a problem from Queues: Implement a queue using two stacks.